lemoncodes237/casino/README.md

 Stage 75 (Dealer): Done with hand.
 Stage 75: Done with hand.
 Get paid/lose bet.
 Go to Stage 100.

+Stage 81: Done with hand.
+Split.

 SPLIT CASES
 Stage 80 (Player): The player split.
 Now deal with yj-stage-first through yj-stage-fourth to figure out what to do.
 Stage 90 (Player): Get dealt a card, then go to stage 6.

+SPLIT STAGES (actual stage numbers)
+Stage 1: Get a card dealt.
+Stage 2-60: 2 mod 3: Show decision screen.
+0 mod 3: Wait.
+1 mod 3: Deal with decision.
+Stage 70: Busted.
+Take bet and set stage to 100.
+Stage 98: Dealt a card.
+If busted, go to stage 70.
+This is doubling case.
+Stage 99: Wait for payout/loss
+Stage 100: Done

 DEALER BLACKJACK
 Stage 99 (Player): Lose initial bet (or push) and pay out insurance bets